yorunoken/HanamiBot/README.md

 ---

-Probably wasn't needed, but this project is liscenced with [Apache version 2.0](http://www.apache.org/licenses)!
+Probably wasn't needed, but this project is licenced with [Apache version 2.0](http://www.apache.org/licenses)!

 ## Main libraries I use